JamesMcMahon/spring-boot-demo-modulith/README.md

 ### Tags

+For the *why* behind these steps, refer to the [AppContinuum](https://www.appcontinuum.io) for a more extensive write-up.

-- `v1-functional-groups` - Application split into groups that represent functionality.
+- `v1-functional-groups` - Application organized into groups representing functionality.
-  This is a common pattern in many frameworks and applications.
-  I've personally found that this pattern doesn't evolve very well and tends to lead to coupling and expensive changes.
+  While this is a common pattern in many frameworks and applications, in my experience it tends not to evolve well and often leads to tight coupling and costly changes.

-  Refer to the [AppContinuum](https://www.appcontinuum.io) for a more extensive write-up.
+- `v2-bounded-contexts` - Application organized into groups
+  representing [bounded contexts](https://martinfowler.com/bliki/BoundedContext.html) (also known as Feature Groups).
+  This approach provides the necessary isolation to establish clear boundaries for discrete components.
+  Simply reorganizing the code this way often reveals coupling issues.
+  The package-based approach makes adjusting boundaries straightforward and balances flexibility with structure, especially in domains that are still evolving and require further discovery.
+  For some applications, this represents an appropriate final architecture, though it ultimately depends on domain complexity and scaling needs.

 ### 🗺️ Domain